Commonwealth Consolidated Acts

 Hijacking an offence

-(1) A person who hijacks an aircraft is guilty of an indictable offence if any of the following applies when the hijacking is committed:
+(1) A person who hijacks an aircraft commits an indictable offence if any of the following applies when the hijacking is committed:

 (a) the aircraft is in flight, within the meaning of the Hague Convention, and the Hague Convention requires Australia to make the hijacking punishable;